At a glance: my top 10 things to do in Swakopmund

 We stayed in a fantastic hotel in Swakopmund, too, so I’ll tell you about that to save you the frustration of finding accommodation that looks great in the online photos but turns out to be a semi-dump in real life.
 A common occurrence in Namibia!

-My top tips for Swakopmund:
+My top tips for visiting Swakopmund:

 I totally fell in love with all of the critters on Tommy’s Living Desert Tour